'Play is the beginning of knowledge.' (George Dorsey)

 Our aim in The Baby Room is to ensure your child is nurtured to become a confident, happy and inquisitive child.

 The Baby Room incorporates our babies and young toddlers.
-We offer a high quality of care, in our lounge, play room with dining area and separate bedroom.
+We offer a high quality of care, in our younger and older babies rooms, as well as a bedroom.
 The rooms have been arranged to create a homely environment, where the babies and toddlers can feel relaxed and secure.
-The play room provides a spacious area for the older children to explore and investigate.
+The older babies room provides a spacious area for the older children to explore and investigate.
 The cosy rooms allow the babies and toddlers to be in separate rooms, or together to learn from each other.

 The rooms are well equipped with age appropriate resources, and provide opportunities for the children to explore and investigate.
 The children have varied sensory opportunities and experiences, both indoors and outdoors, to develop their independent thinking.
-Treasure baskets and heuristic play (collections of everyday objects with lots of scope for imaginative play and problem solving) are frequently used for the child’s development in all areas.
+Treasure baskets and heuristic play (collections of everyday objects with lots of scope for imaginative play and problem solving) are based in the rooms for the child’s development in all areas.
 Your child’s journey and progress through the EYFS is recorded in their learning journal which is available online through eyLog.
-Key Person's make professional judgements of where their children are at in their journey through the EYFS and support children with next steps during their play, planning in the moment (for more information on our planning, visit http://www.greatwoodfarm.co.uk/about-us/our-planning-observations-and-assessments/)
+Key Person's make professional judgement assessments of where their children are at in their journey through the EYFS and support children with next steps during their play, planning in the moment (for more information on our planning, visit http://www.greatwoodfarm.co.uk/about-us/our-planning-observations-and-assessments/)

 A daily diary is recorded in a communication diary and will be shared with parents at the end of each day – this will record your child’s routine.
 These diaries go home with your child each day.
 Our key person system operates in this room and promotes parent partnership ensuring the best possible outcomes for the children.
 We always welcome and encourage parental input and greatly value working with parents.